cnrancher/kube-explorer/README.md

 # kube-explorer

-kube-explorer is portable explorer for Kubernetes, without any dependency.
+kube-explorer is a portable explorer for Kubernetes without any dependency.

 It integrates the Rancher steve framework and its dashboard, and is recompiled, packaged, compressed, and provides an almost completely stateless Kubernetes resource manager.